KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

   network_adapters {
     model  = "virtio"
-    bridge = "vmbr0" # Will change it in the Terraform script, this is only for packer.
+    bridge = "vmbr0" # Will change it in the Terraform configuration, this is only for packer.
   }

   disks {